-Terra, together with competitor, Alteo, are each contributing MUR 6.5 million over three years to fund the construction of the new Lycée Professionnel St Gabriel Don Bosco.
-This donation builds on Terra's active support of the college through hosting apprenticeships and trainee placements, which also introduces Terra to emerging local talent.
-The boarding house will enable the school to increase its student intake and professionalise the qualifications it offers, preparing students more effectively for active roles in the workforce as skilled tradespeople.
+Terra, together with competitor, Alteo, are each contributing MUR 6.5 million over three years to fund the construction of a new local technical high school, the Lycée Professionnel St Gabriel Don Bosco.
+This donation builds on Terra's active support of the Collège Technique St Gabriel through hosting apprenticeships and trainee placements, which also introduces Terra to emerging local talent.
+This will also enable the school to increase its student. intake and professionalise the qualifications it offers, preparing students more effectively for active roles in the workforce as skilled tradespeople.
 Construction of the first phase is aimed for completion by December 2024, in time for the college's 50th anniversary.
 Terra played a pivotal role in fundraising.